sedostheatre/sedos.co.uk/input/shows/2020-working-a-musical.md

       Sanchez Simpson

-      Due to the Covid-19 postponement, we are seeking two new cast members to play WOMAN 2 and WOMAN 3.
-We’d love to see as many people at auditions as possible, please visit our auditions page for more details, and contact [working@sedos.co.uk](<>) if you have any questions.\
+      Due to the Covid-19 postponement, we are seeking two or three new cast members to play female-identifying roles.
+We’d love to see as many people at auditions as possible, please visit [our auditions page for more details](https://sedos.co.uk/events/working-auditions), and contact [working@sedos.co.uk](<>) if you have any questions.\

       \